Alpine transhumance: History

 with evidence for pastures above the treeline reported for the Bronze Age (17th to 11th centuries BCE) in the Northern Limestone Alps.

 The transhumance system in the Alps has remained virtually unchanged since at least the High Middle Ages, with a document referring to a summer pasture from 1204.

 Along the edge of the Alps, starting around 1300 in west and central Switzerland and a little later in eastern Switzerland, cattle production became the primary agricultural activity.
 A number of specialized cattle markets grew up in Arona, Bellinzona, Como and Varese in the south and Villeneuve in the west.
 In these communities on the edge of the Alps, transhumance included both the vertical movement of cattle to the alpine pastures as well as horizontal movement to the cattle markets.
 In the communities located in the central Alps, the herds were more diverse.
 Generally there were large herds of sheep with much smaller cattle herds and other animals such as pigs and goats.

 While the inhabitants of the Alps had practised transhumance for thousands of years, during the Late Middle Ages it became increasingly important as the population decreased following the Black Death and the wars of this era.
 Cattle production was much less manpower-intensive than farming, which was ideal with the reduced population.
 However, cattle production is much more capital- and especially land-intensive.
 Cattle production became an investment opportunity for monasteries and citizens of nearby cities.
 The investors would purchase the cattle and then rent the beasts out to small farmers or to herders for the summer.
 The smaller alpine communities generally did not want "foreign" cattle pastured in their alpine pastures, which led to conflicts between the alpine farming communities and the neighboring cities and monasteries.
 Conflicts over grazing rights and ownership of the alpine meadows led to several wars within what is now Switzerland, including the pivotal Battle of Morgarten (1315), which started due to a long-simmering feud between Schwyz and Einsiedeln Abbey.

-In 2011, the UNESCO declared Alpine transhumance in the Bregenz Forest as intangible cultural heritage.